DavisOwen/algoTrading/README.md

 Make sure you have Anaconda/Miniconda installed

-`conda create -n algotrading --file conda_req.txt`
+`conda env create -f environment.yml`

+To activate environment:

+`conda activate algotrading`

 TODO: Create environment.yml file for multi-OS support.
 Also, change shebang headers to env/python for usage with python env